privacyidea/privacyidea/CONTRIBUTING.md

 ##### Local Branches and Pull Requests

 We do not directly work on the ``master`` branch or the stable branches.
 Instead, we locally create new branches, diverging either from ``master`` or a stable branch.
-These branches are called ``123/some-shortname``, where "123" refers to an issue number, and "some-shortname" is a short description of the changes.
+These branches are called ``123/some-shortname``, where ``123`` refers to an issue number, and ``some-shortname`` is a short description of the changes.
 If we are done developing a bugfix, a feature, or a reasonable part of a feature, we open a pull request (see below).

 ### Pull Requests and Code Reviews